Once Upon A Time In Hollywood vs. The Real Bruce Lee

 Bruce Lee was the first Asian American global action star to emerge out of Hollywood since his break-out and final film, Enter the Dragon in 1973.
 Lee, who was also the first Asian American to star as the lead in a Hollywood studio picture, died just one month before the release of the film, that would transform him into an international martial arts icon.

-The picture which cost a mere $US850,000 to make, went on to gross $US90 million, with a worldwide gross equivalent to $US508 million, when adjusted for inflation.
-Lee’s fight for representation as a lead actor in Hollywood paid off handsomely and created a legacy that has influenced generations of martial artists, filmmakers, actors, action stars and athletes.
+The picture, which cost a mere $850,000 to make, went on to gross $90 million, with a worldwide gross equivalent to $508 million when adjusted for inflation.
+Lee’s fight for representation as a lead actor in Hollywood paid off handsomely and created a legacy that has influenced generations of martial artists, filmmakers, actors, action stars, and athletes.

 Lee is arguably the first Hollywood action star—of any race—who established the template and platform for the careers of Hollywood action stars since his time, including Chuck NorrisSteven SeagalArnold SchwarzeneggerClaude Van DammeSylvester Stallone, and Jackie Chan.

-During his short 32-year-old life, Lee was able to bridge the gap between East and West—through the language of his prowess as a martial artist, his magnetic charisma and Eastern-based philosophies, which transcended language and culture, to create what is now considered cinematic legend.
-Some of his more renown postulates include [Source: BruceLee.com]:
+During his short 32 years of life, Lee was able to bridge the gap between East and West—through the language of his prowess as a martial artist, his magnetic charisma, and Eastern-based philosophies, which transcended language and culture, to create what is now considered cinematic legend.
+Some of his more renowned postulates include [Source: BruceLee.com]:

 While his insights lend themselves to perfectly quotable platitudes and internet memes, they have not necessarily been fully understood by mass culture, and arguably, Tarantino’s misrepresentation of Lee’s actual persona further complicates that possibility, until, hopefully, newer depictions are created, which dare to delve into who he really was at a much deeper level.